Kamiiya07/Open-me-like-a-book/README.md

-uh- hi? idk how to put this shit— anyway,it's my first time so bare w me.
+uh- hi? idk how to put this shit— anyway, it's my first time so bare w me.

 int list:
 - Adults